 Birthers knew this was easily established as false, so they never actually expressed their message in that way.
 Instead, they took a page right out of the “Propaganda Playbook” and followed every rule to the letter.
 In my opinion, it was a damn fine piece of work.

-All true statements yet all irrelevant, unrelated, and none puts any requirement for a birth certificate.
+All true statements yet all irrelevant, unrelated, and none puts any requirement for anyone to have a birth certificate.

 Once this was well-received, they added the questions: “Why won’t he show his birth certificate?”; “ What is he hiding? ”